irrequietus/shellapi/README.txt

 READ THIS CAREFULLY

-UPDATE: checkout the devbox branch in the gitorious repository for shellapi for an the standalone shellapi launcher (odsel.sh)
+UPDATE: checkout the devbox branch in the gitorious repository for shellapi for an upcoming standalone shellapi launcher (odsel.sh)

 1. Compatibility Notes
 ======================